iQua/CVPR2020-Shoestring/README.md

 conda activate NAME_OF_YOUR_ENVIRONMENT
 ```

-If you have a Cuda-enabled GPU (check <https://developer.nvidia.com/cuda-gpus> for detail), install tensorflow GPU:
+If you have a CUDA-enabled GPU (check <https://developer.nvidia.com/cuda-gpus> for detail), install tensorflow GPU:
 ```bash
 conda install -c anaconda tensorflow-gpu=1.13.1
 ```